This post may contain affiliate links. See my disclosure for more information.

 You are excited at what God has spoken to you.
 You have hope in what He has planted.
 That’s enthusiasm!
-But learning to grow it takes confidence and experience.
+But learning to grow it and actually change your life takes confidence and experience.
 It takes time.

 Camp builds enthusiasm, and God capitalizes on that to get your attention.
 But real and lasting change takes time

 8 steps to grow what God has planted and change your life:

 Surround yourself with people who will encourage the growth in you.
 Impossible, you say?
 Find one.
 Just one.
 One person from camp, from your church, or your family, who makes you want to be the person God designed you to be.
 And make it a point to talk to them regularly.

 Stay in touch with people from camp.
 Social media is a breeding ground for not-so-positive things, but it is also a tool you can use to stay in touch with positive influences.
 Use it.

 Give God and people permission to call you out.
 What kid ever asks their parents for discipline?
 Probably none ever.
 It’s not intuitive.
 Try it anyway.
 Ask God to correct you when you go the wrong way.
 Ask Godly people in your life to remind you of your goals.